wessenstam/esxi_stageworkshop/README.md

 ## High level description
 This repo is to have the possibility to create an ESXi staging possibility for ESXi environments.
-As ESXi not supports the same Nutanix products as AHV, this staging script will only install and configure:
+As ESXi not supports the same Nutanix products as AHV, this staging script will only install and configure/enable:
 1. Prism Central
 2. Calm
 3. Files
 4. Objects
 5. Era
 6. Leap
+7. Karbon

 ## Staging requirements
 As the ESXi environment can not be 100% configured to the needs using REST APIs, PowerShell is being used.
 To run Powershell two paths can be followed: